 As you probably know, Wix offers a free plan where anyone can create a website without spending a dime.
 However, note that this doesn’t give you a domain name.
 Your site’s URL will look something like your-name.wixsite.com/mysite.

 If you need a professional-looking project or want to be taken seriously by Google and other search engines, you should use your own domain name (e.g. www.your-business.com).

 Wix (and similar alternatives) won’t let you have a free site connected to your own domain name.
 For that, you’ll need to purchase a Wix paid plan, it doesn’t matter which one as all of them allow customized domain names.

 Wix Domain name prices

-Registering a new domain name with Wix is free the first year when purchasing the Combo plan or higher.
-You will receive a voucher and you have two months to claim your money back.
+Registering a new domain name with the Wix website builder is free the first year when purchasing the Combo plan or higher.
+You will receive a voucher and you have two months to use it.
 Not all domain name extensions are included in this offer, however popular extensions like .com, .net, .org or .co.uk are available.
 This offer is only available for annual and biannual deals, monthly plans users aren’t eligible.

 But you are probably wondering, how much is a Wix domain name after the first year?
 Fair question, but this will depend on the domain extension that you choose and the registration period.